vinsol-spree-contrib/spree_buy_m_get_n/README.md

 # SpreeBuyMGetN
 Spree Buy M Get N is an extension to let users to create special promotions in a spree application.

-* This extension allows the admin to create a promotion through which he can acheive a functionality of buy m get n free promotions.
+* This extension allows the admin to create a promotion through which he can achieve a functionality of buy m get n free promotions.

-* This extension allows the admin to create a promotion through which he can acheive a functionality of buy m get n at a certain discount promotions.
+* This extension allows the admin to create a promotion through which he can achieve a functionality of buy m get n at a certain discount promotions.